kasperikpnn/beat-raider/README.md

 flask run
 ```

-## Current status
+## Final status

-Didn't quite meet my goals for this deadline, as many basic features I wanted to implement are still not there, such as searching for songs or improving the security.

 The user can:
 - log in and out, and create a new account
 - when registering, they can set a separate "artist name" from their username
 - upload music formatted as .mp3 on the platform (saved in the /uploads folder of the app)
-- check out their profile page, displaying all of the music they have uploaded
+- check out their profile page, displaying all of the music they have uploaded and playlists they have created
 - edit their artist name, change their password, set their profile description
 - create playlists
 - add songs to a playlist
-- edit their songs: includes editing the genre, the song name, the song description (work-in-progress)
+- edit their songs: includes editing the genre, the song name, the song description
 - delete their songs
+- comment on songs
+- can be admin, being able to edit and delete all songs, comments, playlists, profile descriptions etc. only restricted to the user "neotride", password is 1234

 The songs:
 - have a set title and genre by the artist